babar-raza/package-descriptions/groupdocs.cloud/pypi/GroupDocs.Editor Cloud SDK for Python.md

     print("Exception when calling get_supported_file_formats: {0}".format(e.message))
 ```

-## Working with Presentations using Python SDK
+## Edit Presentations in the Cloud using Python SDK

 ```python
 # For complete examples and data files, please go to https://github.com/groupdocs-editor-cloud/groupdocs-editor-cloud-python-samples